marl/jams/matjams/README.md

 original JAMS file.
 Converting this into a more Matlab-friendly format requires unpacking.

-For example, to access the data for a annotation 2 for a particular annotation task:
+For example, to access the data for a particular annotation task:
 ```
-chord_data = jam_data.chords(2).data %2 indicates the second chord annotation
+chord_data = jam_data.chords(1).data
 n = size(chord_data, 2)
 chord_array = cell(n, 3)
 for i=1:n